mikesterific/Portfolio-Quest/memory-bank/tasks.md

    - [ ] Compute and store `totalStationCount` at scene initialization
 2) Unlock on Dock
    - [ ] At end of `dockWithStation(...)`, mark the station as unlocked and emit `game:station-unlocked`
-   - [ ] Optional: brief UI feedback in-scene (e.g., “Unlocked: Frontend Station”)
+   - [ ] Optional: brief UI feedback in-scene (e.g., "Unlocked: Frontend Station")
 3) Spawn on Undock
    - [ ] In `undockFromStation(...)`, if last docked station exists and was not previously spawn-triggered, call `enemyAI.spawnWave(3)`
    - [ ] Record the station in `undockSpawnedForStation` to avoid repeated spawning from the same station